AnvayMakes33/telco_churn_project/README.md

 # Customer Churn Prediction Model

-Model to predicts which telecom customers are likely to cancel their subscriptions.
+Model to predicts which customers are likely to cancel their subscriptions.

 ## 🌟 Highlights